endrit-b/demo-kafka-spark-app/README.md

 Prerequisites
 ---

-To be able to run this app, make sure you have the following installed:
+To be able to run this app, make sure you have installed the following:
 * Scala v2.11.11
-* Sbt v1.3.13
+* Sbt v1.3.13 (Scala build tool)
 * Kafka v0.10+
+* Spark 2.4.x
 * Use Kafka Connect DataGenConnector to produce data using the users and pageview quickstarts
 * Also make sure the output `top_pages` Avro schema looks like below:
     ```json